lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

 As you run each command, you should notice it takes longer each time the batch size increases and is also reflected in the performance metrics reporting slower performance.
 This is because inference is run on the entire batch, even if only one input frame is present all inputs are inferred.
-The increasingly longer time also shows the increasing latency from the time the image is input to the time the output is displayed.
+The increasingly longer time also shows the increasing latency from the time the image is input to the time the output is displayed when inferring more input frames per batch.

 ## Video